 NDAA Brings New AML Regulations With It

-The AML status has changed drastically as a series of new regulatory actions as the National Defense Authorization Act (NDAA) for the fiscal year 2021 comes into effect on January 1, 2021.
+The AML status has changed drastically as a series of new regulatory actions as the National Defense Authorization Act (NDAA) for 2021 comes into effect on January 1, 2021.
 The NDAA is the most comprehensive change since the adoption of the US Patriot Act.

-The NDAA plays an essential role in helping financial institutions focus on government-based AML resources and comply with advanced technology adaptations for BSA compliance.
+The NDAA is essential in helping financial institutions focus on government-based AML resources and comply with advanced technology adaptations for BSA compliance.

 It is also a requirement to recognize that the financial crimes enforcement network requires a very long time to complete many rules - such as Customer Due Diligence - to prevent money laundering.